Semantic.UiCalendar

 Summary

 Invoked by the run loop to actually destroy the object.
-This is scheduled for execution by thedestroy
+This is scheduled for execution by thedestroy method.

 addObserver